w3c/at-driver/README.md

 ## Requirements

 Web developers will need to trigger specific behaviors in web browsers and screen readers.
-This section enumerates all such behaviors and differentiates those which are already possible today from those which will require non-trivial development effort.
+This section enumerates a minimal set of such behaviors.
+It differentiates the features which are already available through standard interfaces (as of 2023) from those which can only be accessed through proprietary interfaces (if at all).

 ### Start browser (already possible today)